Cogent Conversations: Episode 2

-Andrew Ritchie: Well, I guess, when you’re starting a business in your mid twenties, you’re, well, I shouldn’t speak for anyone else.
+Andrew Ritchie: Well, I guess, when you’re starting a business in your mid-twenties, you’re, well, I shouldn’t speak for anyone else.
 For my business partner and I, Mike, solving a financial problem was kind of key, right?
-We didn’t want to work 50 hours a week for the rest of our lives, and be absent fathers.
-We wanted to kind of solve a 40 year income challenge in five years.
-Ten years later I’m still here, so I shouldn’t have done that.
+We didn’t want to work 50 hours a week for the rest of our lives and be absent fathers.
+We wanted to kind of solve a 40-year income challenge in five years.
+Ten years later I’m still here, so I sure haven’t done that.
 But certainly, EstimateOne has generated a significant amount of wealth for both Mike and myself.
 And so, when we’re thinking up the next move, money doesn’t really kind of come into it.
 We’re kind of solved for that.
 And we’re both far more interested in solving for different things.

-Andrew Ritchie: And so Mike and I, and I think you and I think others that are in my close professional circle, are really interested in big ideas that solve for things other than generating cash.
-It so happens that probably good ideas, probably do generate a lot of cash as a bi product, but it’s nice if that’s not the primary motivator.
+Andrew Ritchie: And so, Mike and I, and I think you and I think others that are in my close professional circle, are really interested in big ideas that solve for things other than generating cash.
+It so happens that probably good ideas, probably do generate a lot of cash as a by-product, but it’s nice if that’s not the primary motivator.
 And it’s not in this case.
-So, yeah, without going into specifics, we’re keen on developing a new business within construction tech.
-That we think will solve some of the more ethical challenges that way of candour or at least observed in this industry.
+So, yeah, without going into specifics, we’re keen on developing a new business within construction tech, that we think will solve some of the more ethical challenges that we’ve encountered or at least observed in this industry.
 So, excited about that.

 Andrew Ritchie: And I want to do it quickly.
-I want to take every learning that I’ve had at EstimateOne, and build a model of a business that isn’t perfect, and that will have it’s own challenges, but potentially skip some of the… actually it doesn’t skip it, it’s like playing the business on fast forward.
-With a bit of hindsight.
-So what we talk about is a business that’s constituted of waves, or lays, a couple of VC’s that I’ve spoken to think like this, and I think it’s a really good way for an entrepreneur to think.
+I want to take every learning that I’ve had at EstimateOne, and build a model of a business that isn’t perfect, and that will have its own challenges, but potentially skip some of the… actually it doesn’t skip it, it’s like playing the business on fast forward.
+With the benefit of hindsight.
+So, what we talk about is a business that’s constituted of waves, or layers, a couple of VCs that I’ve spoken to think like this, and I think it’s a really good way for an entrepreneur to think.
 Which is, “How does success in your current model give you the special key?
-That others can’t get, or it’s really hard for other’s to get.
+That others can’t get, or it’s really hard for others to get?”
 Which allows you to unlock layer two.
-And then how does success in layer two, give you a key to unlock layer three?”
-And so we talk about this business as a series of horizons, with quite clear heterometric with each horizon.
+And then how does success in layer two give you a key to unlock layer three?
+And so, we talk about this business as a series of horizons, with quite clear metrics at each horizon.
 Quite clear, strategic areas of focus in each horizon.
 And each horizon might go for like, sort of one to two years.

-Adam Murray: I’m learning so much from your learnings, working on this video, so that’s great to have someone who’s gone through a ten year journey to be out and out and reflect on something new.
-That can come out.
+Adam Murray: I’m learning so much from your learnings, working on this with you, so that’s great to have someone who’s gone through a ten-year journey to be able now to reflect on something new that you’re thinking about.
 So yeah, it’s really cool.

 Andrew Ritchie: Yeah, it’s exciting.
 I think we all love starting things.
-I think the challenge for the long term founder is understanding that you might just want your job to start things.
+I think the challenge for the long-term founder is understanding that it’s no longer your job to start things.
 That it’s the role of other people in your business to start things, and for you to support them and guide them and mentor them.
-But after, ten or 11 years of this, I’m kind of keen to start new things.
-Whether that’s start a family, or start a renovation, or start a new business, the start is fun.
+But after ten or 11 years of this, I’m kind of keen to start new things.
+Whether that’s to start a family, or start a renovation, or start a new business, the start is fun.

 Adam Murray: Yeah, yeah.
 We’re just about to wrap up.
-So I guess I’ve got one, maybe it’s one question, maybe it’s a couple of questions… Now I get the sense that you have been quite intentional about, maybe it comes quite naturally to you as well, but getting to know a lot of people in the Melbourne startup scene and the digital in tech scene.
-Just from snippets that are here, people that you’re catching up with in social, that so, I guess in why you are doing that, you know, intent behind that.
-First of all.
+So, I guess I’ve got one, maybe it’s one question, maybe it’s a couple of questions… Now I get the sense that you have been quite intentional about, maybe it comes quite naturally to you as well, but getting to know a lot of people in the Melbourne start-up scene and the digital and tech scene.
+Just from snippets that I hear, people that you’re catching up with and that, so I’m interested I guess in why you are doing that, your intent behind that, first of all.

 Andrew Ritchie: There’s a danger of knowing too much, and I think maybe what Mike and I did well, was not know too much.
-Approach an industry with this sort of, we can call it innocence is innovation, that’s how I once heard somebody describe innocence as innovation.
-I think that’s so apt, that you don’t have any preconceived notions.
-So that allows you to go and discover best of breed and then apply that to your business and go, “Oh, well, that’s not really working.
-Let’s do some first principal thinking and change it up.
+Approach an industry with this sort of, we would call it innocence as innovation, that’s how I once heard somebody describe innocence as innovation.
+I think that’s so apt, that you don’t have any preconceived notions, so that allows you to go and discover best of breed and then apply that to your own business and go, “Oh, well, that’s not really working.
+Let’s do some first principles thinking and change it up.
 And it doesn’t matter if what we’re doing here is unlike anything elsewhere.”
-So I think getting ideas and thoughts and energy from people outside of your business is critical.
+So, I think getting ideas and thoughts and energy from people outside of your business is critical.
 And that can be done through listening to podcasts, it can be done by reading books, it can be done by having mentors.
 But it’s also just great to get out and chat to people.
 And I like talking to people anyway, so it’s a fun exercise.

 Adam Murray: Yeah.
 It seems to come quite naturally to you as well.
 Like you are a very friendly person who is able to include people.
 And has it been quite easy to go to say, I don’t know who you talk to, but to say someone who’s maybe running a bigger business, and has been doing it for longer, to go and initiate contact with them?

 Andrew Ritchie: You know what, I kind of avoid those people.
 I just think that, that’s not because it would be hard to initiate contact, it’s just that I guess I’m a little bit more interested in speaking to domain experts.
-Rather than somebody who’s running a, who’s sort of like me in five years.
-You know?
-Forward.
+Rather than somebody who’s running a, who’s sort of like me five years, you know, forward.
 The worry would be that they would have their own particular philosophy, or dogma, that is working so well for them.
 And I would see that and go, “Oh, wow.
-This is how a 100 person companies run.
+This is how a 100-person company is run.
 I should just lift and shift that into EstimateOne.”
 I don’t think that would work, but I think it would be so tempting.

-Andrew Ritchie: So I’ve kind of avoided that, and I’m more interested in speaking to people that have a particular skill set.
-So whether they’re a passionate about UX, or passionate about merges and acquisitions, or passionate about how stuff should be developed, a continuous integration.
+Andrew Ritchie: So, I’ve kind of avoided that, and I’m more interested in speaking to people that have a particular skill set.
+So, whether they’re passionate about UX, or passionate about mergers and acquisitions, or passionate about how software should be developed, continuous integration.
 That’s sort of where I get the inspiration for EstimateOne.
-And I think that goes back down to that core part of my personality, which is that campaigner type.
-Which is trying to grab little experts and snippets of stuff that I find inspiring.
+And I think that goes back down to that core part of my personality, which is that campaigner type, which is trying to grab little experts and snippets of stuff that I find inspiring.
 And then the intellectual challenge for me, which I love, is, “How do we connect all that together into something that makes sense?”
 Rather than start with a top down approach, that the CEO of REA might articulate.